gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 💰 Formatted Balance: 0.0000000000000001 MNT

 # Conclusion
 Congratulations!
-You've launched your first custom smart contracts making use of the CCNext Decentralized bridge!
+You've launched your first custom smart contracts making use of the CCNext Decentralized Oracle!

-The next tutorial will add a `Bridge Offchain Worker` which automates two key bridging steps we've been triggering manually thus far.
-In practice, DApp builders will want to conduct all bridging via an offchain worker in order to ensure security and reduce hassle for end users.
+The next tutorial will add a `Bridge Offchain Worker` which automates two key oracle use steps we've been triggering manually thus far.
+In practice, DApp builders will want to conduct all oracle use via an offchain worker in order to ensure security and reduce hassle for end users.
 Take a look at the `bridge-offchain-worker` tutorial to learn more.